tears-mysthrala/imgur-nsfw/README.md

 Register for an API key at Imgur by clicking [here](https://imgur.com/signin?redirect=http://api.imgur.com/oauth2/addclient).

 Once you have your key, edit `config.yml` and edit the `key` entry replacing it with your own.

+You will also have to change the `environment` entry to your desktop session (ie. mac, gnome, kde, etc).

 You may also change the gallery or set the type to time or top.

 ### Step 3